keirastanley/trivia-game/README.md

             }
         }

-Other advantages of pushing the questions into an array were that I could ran the data through a function that removes all HTML special entities before storing it and it also makes it easy to access the data outside of the async function to be used in the rest of the program.
+Other advantages of pushing the questions into an array were that I could run the data through a function that removes all HTML special entities before storing it and it also makes it easy to access the data outside of the async function to be used in the rest of the program.

 #### Gameplay
 ##### `playerTurn`